Do Grandparents Have Visitation Rights in New Mexico?

 What must I prove in court?

 Judges must give great weight to parents' preferences regarding who gets to visit their children.
 To overcome this, the grandparent asking for visitation has the "burden of proof" (the duty to provide sufficient evidence) to show that the proposed visits are in the child's best interests, considering the child's health, safety, and welfare.
-The court must balance the parents' wishes and opinions with evidence of:
+The court must consider:

-• the grandparent's past and current relationship with each parent
+• past relationship between the grandparent and each parent

 Are my grandparent visitation rights terminated if my grandchild is adopted?